changeworld/azure-docs.pl-pl/articles/iot-edge/how-to-install-iot-edge-linux.md

 ## <a name="next-steps"></a>Następne kroki

-Teraz, gdy masz zainstalowaną IoT Edge urządzenie z zainstalowanym środowiskiem uruchomieniowym, możesz [wdrożyć moduły IoT Edge](how-to-deploy-modules-portal.md).
+Now that you have an IoT Edge device provisioned with the runtime installed, you can [deploy IoT Edge modules](how-to-deploy-modules-portal.md).

-Jeśli masz problemy z instalacją środowiska uruchomieniowego IoT Edge prawidłowo, zapoznaj się ze stroną [rozwiązywania problemów](troubleshoot.md) .
+If you are having problems with the IoT Edge runtime installing properly, check out the [troubleshooting](troubleshoot.md) page.

-Aby zaktualizować istniejącą instalację do najnowszej wersji IoT Edge, zobacz [Aktualizacja demona IoT Edge Security daemon i środowisko uruchomieniowe](how-to-update-iot-edge.md).
+To update an existing installation to the newest version of IoT Edge, see [Update the IoT Edge security daemon and runtime](how-to-update-iot-edge.md).